Military district: Sweden

 The military district (Militärområde, usually abbreviated to Milo) was an administrative division of the Swedish Armed Forces, and was a higher regional level subdivision.
 The commander of a military district, the Militärområdesbefälhavare (also militärbefälhavare), commanded the Swedish Army divisions stationed in the region, the regional naval command, the regional air defence sector as well as the lower regional level subdivision defence districts that made up the military district.
 The commander answered directly to the Supreme Commander.
 The military districts in the modern form were created in 1966, and each district was named according to the geographical area they covered.
 Several changes were made, such as creating or merging districts, until all military districts were disbanded in 2000.
 After the Defence Act of 2000 the military districts were replaced by new military districts (Militärdistrikt, usually abbreviated to MD).
 The new military districts corresponded geographically to the former military districts, however, they did not have the same territorial and operational tasks.
 In 2005, the military districts were replaced to some extent by four Security and Cooperation Sections (Säkerhets- och samverkanssektioner).

+In 2013, the Security and Cooperation Sections were replaced by four Military regions (Swedish: Militärregion, MR): Northern, Central, Western and Southern.
+A fifth military region, Gotland Military Region (Militärregion Gotland, MR G) was formed in 2019.

 United Kingdom

 British Army regional districts have evolved slowly over the previous 150 years or so.
 For many years there were regional commands in the UK, including Aldershot Command (from 1880), Eastern Command, Northern Command, Scottish Command, Southern Command and Western Command (from 1905).
 By 1985 these were superseded by districts, and until the spring of 1991 there were nine of them.
 Antony Beevor wrote in his revised edition of Inside the British Army in 1991 that '..the first of the minor districts to be amalgamated were North West District, Western District, and Wales, to form a new Western District.'
-HQ Northern Ireland remained separate and reported to HQ UK Land Forces only on non-operational matters.
+HQ Northern Ireland remained separate and reported to Headquarters United Kingdom Land Forces only on non-operational matters.

 From 1995, UK commands and later districts were replaced by regenerative divisions.
 2nd Division, 4th Division, 5th Division and London District acted as regional commands within the UK reporting to Commander Regional Forces.
 Scotland District was absorbed by 2nd Division in 2000.
 The divisions were responsible for training subordinate formations and units under their command for operations in the UK, such as Military Aid to the Civil Community, as well as training units for overseas deployments.
 2nd, 4th and 5th Divisions were replaced by Support Command on 1 November 2011.

 United States

 The military department was a military and administrative command of the US Army.

-Present day US military organization is structured around Unified Combatant Commands, which encompass different geographical areas and responsibilities.
+Present day US military organization is structured around Unified combatant commands, which encompass different geographical areas and responsibilities.

+Reconstruction military districts (1867–1870)

+In March 1867, Congress passed the Reconstruction Acts, a series of acts that included the division of the former Confederate States (excluding Tennessee) into five military districts.
+These districts included: